Portage College: Museum of Aboriginal Peoples' Art and Artifacts

 The museum is housed at the Portage College Corporate Centre and contains nearly 2000 Indigenous artworks and artifacts.
 The exhibits provide an in-depth look at North American Aboriginal Art from First Nations, Métis and Inuit cultures.
 Since 2018 the museum houses a permanent collection of the Professional Native Indian Artists Inc. (Daphne Odjig, Alex Janvier, Joseph Sánchez, Norval Morrisseau, Eddy Cobiness, Carl Ray and Jackson Beardy).

 Athletics

-Portage College is home to five collegiate teams including men's and women's soccer, men's hockey, golf and curling.
+Portage College is home to seven collegiate teams including men's and women's soccer, men's and women's futsal, men's hockey, golf and curling.
 The teams compete in the Alberta Colleges Athletic Conference, consisting of teams throughout Alberta and Saskatchewan.

-Voyageur home games and practices are held at the Bold Center in Lac La Biche, a 233,000 square foot facility with a seating capacity of 1000.
+Voyageur curling, soccer, futsal and hockey games/practices are held at the Bold Center in Lac La Biche, a 233,000 square foot facility.

+Voyageur Golf is played at the Lac La Biche Golf & Country Club.

 The College Team logo depicts the traditional voyageur that used to travel on the lakes and rivers of northeastern Alberta.
-Team colors are blue, green and grey.
+Team colours are red and navy blue.

 Honorary graduates

-The following have been given honorary degrees from Portage College for their work in the community and their continued promotion of the College.
+The following have been given honorary degrees from Portage College for their work in the community and their continued promotion of the college.